greenfork/kisa/README.md

 Schemer, so maybe this is the reason.
 With [Kakoune] I don't want to deal neither with C++ to edit the source code, nor with Bash to write scripting extensions.
-Writing a non-trivial extension in a language of choice is something I'm afraid to look at, maybe I should have tried that.
+Writing a non-trivial extension in a language of choice is something I'm afraid to look at, writing something from scratch seems as a better option than spending hours on learning the code to understand the limitations and get disappointed, though there's also a happy scenario.

 ## Hackable

 I believe there are several key points to make an editor hackable:

+* Interesting design
+* Clean code
+* Eternal polishing

+And some points to make it hackable for everyone who is not me:

-1. Extensive documentation.
+* Extensive documentation
-2. Preaching about it in blog posts, on streams, at conventions.
+* Preaching about it in blog posts, on streams, at conventions
-3. Friendly attitude to anyone interested in hacking.
+* Friendly attitude to anyone interested in hacking

 ## Configuration